-The Project site is not located near a levee or dam, nor is the Project located near a body of water that would pose potential seiche or tsunami impacts.
-The Project is located within a recognized flood zone (FEMA Zone AO) and east of Mission Creek.
+The Project site is not located near a body of water that would pose potential seiche or tsunami impacts.
 The Project site is underlain by Hydrologic Soil Type "A", which is characterized for having a high infiltration rate (low runoff potential) when thoroughly wet.
 Type "A" soils consist mainly of deep, well drained to excessively drained sands or gravelly sands.
 These soils have a high rate of water transmission.
 Combined with the relatively shallow gradients that characterize the vicinity, the erosive nature and mudflow potential is reduced.
-The proposed site plan includes a facility sized to contain the worst-case scenario runoff volume difference between pre- and post-development conditions.
+The proposed site plan includes retention facilities sized to contain the worst-case scenario runoff volume difference between pre- and post-development conditions.
 Only flows in excess of the Project's retention requirements would be allowed to exit the Project area, therefore, less than significant impacts are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would th e Project: a) Physically divide an established community? $\boxtimes$
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the ne Project: a) Physically divide an established community? \boxtimes

-The Project site sits on approximately 3.69 acres of vacant land at the southeast corner of Little Morongo Road and Palomar Lane.
-The site is within a Light Industrial (I-L) zoning which provides for business parks and the development of light industrial uses, as designated by the City of Desert Hot Springs.
-Properties immediately surrounding the project are in a vacant state with similar conditions to those found on-site.
-The Project proposes to construct a medical marijuana facility specifically geared for cultivation and processing.
-The development includes two single story buildings with an approximate total of 62,916 sf of building area.
+The project site sits on approximately 1.26 acres of vacant desert land north of Palomar Lane between Little Morongo Road and Cabot Road.
+The site is zoned Light Industrial (I-L) which provides for business parks and the development of light industrial uses, as designated by the City of Desert Hot Springs.
+Properties immediately to the north, east, south and west of the project are in a vacant state with similar conditions to those found on-site.
+The Project proposes to construct a medical marijuana facility specifically geared for cultivation.
+The development includes a single story building with a mezzanine and an approximate total of 22,218 sf of building area.
 The proposed Project is consistent with the surrounding land uses and the city's Land Use and Zoning designations.
 There are no established communities in the Project vicinity and thus no communities will be divided.
-Therefore, no impacts relative to the division of an established community are expected.
+Therefore, no impacts relative to the division of an established community is expected.